 What Materials Can be Used with the M1 Hybrid?

-Below find information on when to use each cutting/engraving feature and some materials and settings, tips and tricks!
-They are broken down by blade, laster, and score/engrave.
+Below find information on when to use each cutting vs. engraving feature and some materials and settings, tips, and tricks!
+They are broken down by output: blade, laser, score and engrave.

 Blade Cutting & Materials List:

 The blade-cutting machine is very similar to a Cricut or Silhouette.

 WHICH BLADE TO USE WITH THE XTOOL M1?

 If you are working with materials up to 5 or 6 mil, the 45-degree blade will work great!

 The 60-degree blade is good for materials that are thicker than 6mil.

 BLADE MATS: As mentioned in the “What’s in the Box” section, there are 2 LightGrip mats and 2 Fabric mats in your box.
 The blue LightGgrip mat is great for general use: cardstock, vinyl, iron-on, sticker paper, kraft paper, etc., and the pink FabricGrip mat is to be used for PU leather and transparent frosted PVC sheets.